elolab/ILoReg/README.md

 *L* *k*-dimensional probability matrices that contain the new features.
 ICP is a novel clustering algorithm that iteratively seeks a clustering of size *k* that maximizes the adjusted Rand index (ARI) between the clustering and its projection by L1-regularized logistic regression.
 The *L* probability matrices are then merged and transformed by the principal component analysis (PCA) into a lower dimension *p*.
-The second and final clustering step is performed using hierarhical clustering by the Ward's method, from which the user can efficiently (~1 s with 3,000 cells) select a clustering of size *K*.
+The second and final clustering step is performed using hierarhical clustering using the Ward's method, from which the user can efficiently (~1 s with 3,000 cells) select a clustering of size *K*.
 Two-dimensional visualization is supported using two popular nonlinear dimensionality reduction methods:
 *t*-Distributed Stochastic Neighbor Embedding (t-SNE) and Uniform Manifold Approximation and Projection (UMAP).

+Moreover, ILoReg provides functions for differential expression analysis and gene expression visualization.

 ## Installation